2023 Solar Incentives Guide for Wyoming, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
-Property tax exemptions let you ignore the value added by your solar system when calculating the amount of property tax you need to pay on your home.
+• Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
+Property tax exemptions allow you to exclude the value that your solar panels add when you calculate how much property tax you need to pay on your home.

-- Net Metering: Be sure to speak to your Wyoming utility company about signing a net metering contract.
-This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to speak to your Wyoming utility company about signing a net metering contract.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Solar Veteran